-Cynthia R. Farina is a Professor of Law at Cornell University and a principal researcher in the Cornell e-Rulemaking Initiative (CeRI).
-Her scholarship and teaching focuses on administrative law and electronic government, the presidency and the legislature, and due process and separation of powers.
-Co-author with Peter Strauss (Columbia) and Todd Rakoff (Harvard) of the leading casebook in administrative law, she is also a Fellow of the Administrative Law Section of the American Bar Association.
+Cynthia Farina is the McRoberts Research Professor in Administration of the Law at Cornell University and a principal researcher in the Cornell e-Rulemaking Initiative (CeRI).
+Her scholarship and teaching focuses on administrative law and electronic government, the presidency, and due process and separation of powers.
+Co-author of the leading casebook in administrative law, she is also a Lifetime Fellow of the Administrative Law Section of the American Bar Association and a member of the Administrative Conference of the United States.
 A nationally known scholar of the administrative process, Farina has served as reporter on a number of national administrative law projects.
 Most recently, she completed the report of a blue-ribbon cross-disciplinary committee who studied the emerging federal e-rulemaking system, to make recommendations to Congress and the new Administration.

-William G. McRoberts Research Professor in Administration, Cornell Law School
+William G. McRoberts Research Professor in Administration of the Law, Cornell Law School